Grace Folashade Bent

-Grace Folashade Bent nee Makinwa (born 25 October 1960) is a Nigerian senator who was elected in April 2007 on the People's Democratic Party platform in the Adamawa South constituency of Adamawa State.
+Grace Folashade Bent née Makinwa (born 25 October 1960) is a Nigerian senator who was elected in April 2007 on the People's Democratic Party platform in the Adamawa South constituency of Adamawa State.

 Background

 Grace Folashade Bent was born in 1960.
 She attended Ilesa Grammar School (Graduate Class of 1978).
 At the University of Calabar she was a students' union activist.

 She received a BA (Hons) in English and Literary Studies in 1998, and an MSc in Political Science and International Relations in 2003.
 She has a doctorate of Public Administration from Indiana State University, United States.
-Before entering the senate, Grace Folashade Bent was political adviser to the PDP National Chairman, Audu Ogbeh, Assistant Producer, NTA Kaduna, and Managing Director of Jack Ventures Nigeria.
+Before entering the senate, Grace Folashade Bent was political adviser to the PDP National Chairman, Audu Ogbeh, Assistant Producer, NTA Kaduna, and managing director of Jack Ventures Nigeria.

 She has published a book titled Women in Inter Ethnic Marriages in Nigeria.

 According to some sources, Grace Folashade Bent was involved in obtaining fake degrees.